 “These payments have never been used to help consumers improve their credit health, and that’s one of the main pain points we hear from consumers,” she says.
 “They understand credit can impact their lives and their financial future, but they don’t know how to take more control over it.”

-Kevin Everhart, vice president of marketing at Experian, notes that Experian Boost has also made some major innovations of late, including the ability to add streaming services.
+Kevin Everhart, chief growth officer at Experian, notes that Experian Boost has also made some major innovations of late, including the ability to add streaming services.

 “There are a lot of consumers who pay those bills with credit to get rewards points, so we enhanced Experian Boost to cover those different accounts,” Felice-Steele says.

-There have been some reports of consumer scores going down after using Experian Boost, yet these accounts don’t seem to be associated with the tool itself.
-Everhart and Felice-Steele confirmed that Experian Boost only reports positive payments to credit reports, so the addition of new bills will ultimately improve one’s credit score or be neutral.
+On the flip side, there have been some Experian Boost reviews that describe consumer scores going down after using Experian Boost, though these accounts don’t seem to be associated with the tool itself.
+Kevin Everhart, chief growth officer at Experian, confirms that Experian Boost only reports positive payments to credit reports, so the addition of new bills will ultimately improve one’s credit score or be neutral.

-Ulzheimer says that if someone uses Experian Boost and their credit score drops, it’s due to other credit factors.
+If someone uses Experian Boost and their credit score drops, it’s likely due to other credit factors, according to Ulzheimer.
 For example, they may have closed a credit card in the same timeframe, resulting in a sudden increase in their credit utilization ratio.

 He points out that users also have the power to instantly add and remove bills through Experian Boost, so you can “shut it off and have the tradelines removed any time you want.”